Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/froghemoth.md

   - name: "Greater Constrict"
     desc: "⬻  3d6+12 (3d6+12), DC 33."
   - name: "Retract Tongue"
     desc: "⬺  The froghemoth pulls a creature [[rules/conditions.md#Grabbed|grabbed]] by its tongue toward itself.
-The froghemoth rolls an [[Athletics]] check against the creature's Fortitude DC.
+The froghemoth rolls an [[compendium/skills.md#Athletics|Athletics]] check against the creature's Fortitude DC.
 On a success, the froghemoth pulls the creature into an adjacent space, and if it critically succeeds it can also make a bite [[Strike]] against the creature after the pull."
   - name: "Swallow Whole"
     desc: "⬻ ([[attack]]);  Large, 3d6+9 (3d6+9) bludgeoning, Rupture 24."